corentinlger/corentinlger.github.io/content/posts/TelephoneLLM.md

 ---
-date: 2024-07-05T11:00:59-04:00
+date: 2025-01-05T11:00:59-04:00
-tags: ['LLMs', 'Cultural Evolution', 'Natural Language Processing']
+tags: ['LLMs', 'Cultural Evolution', 'Natural Language Processing', 'Multi-Agent Systems']
 categories: ['Research']
-title: "Research: When LLMs Play the Telephone Game"
+title: "Research: When LLMs Play the Telephone Game (ICLR 2025)"
 author: "Jérémy Perez, Grgur Kovač, Corentin Léger, Cédric Colas, Gaia Molinaro, Maxime Derex, Pierre-Yves Oudeyer, Clément Moulin-Frier"
 # resources:
 # - name: "featured-image"
 #   src: "featured-image.jpg"
 ---
 What happens when LLMs play the Telephone game ☎️?
-In this new preprint, we analyse the evolution of texts as they are transmitted between LLM agents 🤖💬🤖💬🤖💬
+In this paper, we analyse the evolution of texts as they are transmitted between LLM agents 🤖💬🤖💬🤖💬

 Do text properties converge to attractors 🧲?
 How is this influenced by the task📝 and model⚙️?